 Once you have decided to make an animated movie, you might need to create a unique character for it.
 In Clilk animation editor you can always use a ready-made character sticker from the gallery of albums but you can also create a new one.
 Moreover, you can animate the sticker and apply some basic effects to it.

-In this article we will give you a few tips of what you need to make a character for an animation and what are the easiest ways to make it live.
+In this article, we will give you a few tips of what you need to make a character for animation and what are the easiest ways to make it live.